Top 10 Cable Machine Back Exercises

 This adds to the stretch of your lats at the top of the movement and requires them to work harder to complete each rep.

-Find a lat pulldown cable machine with 2 cables, and attach one handle to each cable.
-Grab the opposite handle with each hand so the cables cross over.
-Next. sit down with your legs underneath the pads to lock yourself in place.
+2. Grab the opposite handle with each hand so the cables cross over.
+Next, sit down with your legs underneath the pads to lock yourself in place.

-Pull your shoulders down and back into a more secure position with your arms still fully extended, then lean back slightly.
-From here, engage your lats as you focus on pulling the elbows down and out until your elbows are pinched to your sides.
+4. From here, engage your lats as you focus on pulling the elbows down and out until your elbows are pinched to your sides.

-Squeeze the lats for a second, then slowly return back to the starting position with your arms fully extended.
-Repeat this for reps.
+5. Squeeze the lats for a second, then slowly return back to the starting position with your arms fully extended.

-When you add these cable machine back exercises into your training routine, I know you’ll notice the difference, whether you’re looking to get a stronger back, build muscle, or balance your physique in general.
+When you add these cable machine back workouts into your training routine, I know you’ll notice the difference, whether you’re looking to get a stronger back, build muscle, or balance your physique in general.

 At the end of the day, we all want to look as good as we can.
 For many of us, that includes building muscle, losing fat, and staying in great shape.

-While these cable machine back workouts can help, you have to think of it as one piece of a much bigger puzzle.
+While these cable back workouts can help, you have to think of it as one piece of a much bigger puzzle.
 That goes for your training as a whole too.
 The good old saying still stands true: “You can’t outwork a bad diet.”

 Having a game plan when it comes to your nutrition is just as important for your goals, if not more important, than your workouts!